O JARGON BUSTER

 - A course of the same standard as Orange,

-Aimed at near beginners who want a longer course.
+but much longer.
+Aimed at near beginners who want a

 - Re-entrant

-It is an indentation into the hillside or a valley, frequently sloping.
+indentation into the hillside or a valley, frequently

 - Regional Association